Minimum Bottom Line Profit Should Be > 7%!

 To answer the question, first, let’s understand that there are 3 levels of performance and each level has a minimum standard of profit to a maximum profit.
 Once you understand these three levels, it is then important to understand the economic cycle and its impact on this standard of profitability for your company.
 Finally, every contractor needs to understand that this profit is different depending on the nature of your service.
 Those involved in the restoration aspect of residential construction are going to have a different profit standard grouping than new home construction.
-So it isn’t necessarily equal across the board for all areas of residential construction.
+It isn’t necessarily equal across the board for all areas of residential construction.
 Remember, there is risk reward involved here and therefore, the profitability standard shifts depending on the risk involved.
 To help you understand, let’s begin with the three standard groups of profit.

 Three Standard Groups of Profitability